Oakville SC

 Oakville Soccer Club is a semi-professional soccer club based in Oakville, Ontario.
-The senior men's and women's teams currently compete in League1 Ontario men's and women's divisions.
+The senior men's and women's teams currently compete in the Ontario Premier League men's and women's divisions.
 In late 2024, Oakville SC merged with Blue Devils FC to become one club, absorbing the Blue Devils under their banner.

 History

 Merger

 Oakville Soccer Club was created in 1972 as a youth soccer club through the merger of the Bronte Legion Soccer Club, Oakville United Soccer Club and Oakville Minor Soccer.
 In August 2023, they formed a partnership with League1 Ontario club Blue Devils FC.
 In October 2024, they fully merged with the club under the Oakville SC banner.
 Oakville SC had previously entered their own reserve teams in the League1 Ontario reserve divisions.